 From burgers to chili, ground turkey has gained a reputation as a healthy alternative to ground beef.
-Health fanatics rave about the numerous benefits of making the switch from beef to turkey, but is ground turkey healthy for weight loss?
+Health enthusiasts often praise the benefits of switching from beef to turkey, questioning whether ground turkey is effective for weight loss or just another diet myth.

 Can I Eat Ground Turkey if I Want To Lose Weight?

-Incorporating lean poultry such as ground turkey into a well-balanced diet has been associated with lower risks of becoming overweight or obese [1].
-Turkey is packed with protein to help build lean muscle, and research has shown that the more lean muscle mass an individual possesses, the more calories they burn throughout the day [2].
-Our bodies constantly burn calories even when they are at rest.
+Incorporating lean poultry such as ground turkey into a well-balanced diet has been associated with lower risks of becoming overweight or obese.1 Turkey is packed with protein to help build lean muscle, and research has shown that the more lean muscle mass an individual possesses, the more calories they burn throughout the day.2 Our bodies constantly burn calories even when they are at rest.
 This is known as the “resting metabolic rate” and science has demonstrated that it takes more calories to feed and maintain muscle mass than it does fat mass.

 Before giving up on weight loss, do your best to start incorporating strength training exercises into your weekly routine.
 Pair this along with consuming protein-rich foods like ground turkey to increase muscle mass and raise your resting metabolic rate.